Aura-healthcare/Aura_gitbook/README.md

 ### Where Aura Solution can help

 Aura doesn't cure epilepsy, because it doesn't stop seizures.
 But it provides informations about the disease and helps patients to better live with it.
-Our goal is to help parents to take care of their epileptic childrens, help people who medicine can't help, help people until they find an effective medical treatment...
+Our goal is to help parents to take care of their epileptic childrens, help people that medicine can't help, help people until they find an efficient treatment, ...

-So we 't help.
-Aura won't stop seizures but will provide usefull information to patients about their diseases.
-We will help patients without solutions to better live with their disease.